gumen38/cogbot/README.md

 Installation comfort:

 1. Add runnable built-in Node.js server to make it not neccessary for user to install it.
-2. Get rid of FoxyProxy (make proxy functionality inside of CogBot Chrome Plugin.

 Planned Important features:

-1. Alert when need recruit more soldiers
-2. Handle situation when CogServer is on maintenance.
+1. Handle situation when CogServer is on maintenance.

 Planned Features:

-1. Dungeon auto-crawler (exploring same dungeon 6 times per day is boring).
-2. Abyss auto-crawler (exploring abyss becomes boring on 3rd day, with exception of when you can do new rooms).
-3. Auto-manage recruiting and keeping enough soldiers (it's boring micromanagement).
+1. Auto-manage recruiting and keeping enough soldiers (it's boring micromanagement).
-4. Daily Auto-routine (typical daily boring must-do stuff like alliance quests and so on).
+2. Daily Auto-routine (typical daily boring must-do stuff like alliance quests and so on).
-5. Scheduler for timed events like Alliance War/World Boss/2x Super Soldiers recruit/Clash of gods.
+3. Scheduler for timed events like Alliance War/World Boss/2x Super Soldiers recruit/Clash of gods.
 Should help european players which have totally unbearable AW/WB/CG/2xSS times.

 Bugs/Issues